Giacomo Vico Historic Winery of Italy

 The winery tour also includes a visit to the vinification and ageing facilities

-An area to discover among history, nature and outdoor experiences
+A territory to discover through history, nature, and outdoor experiences

-Roero, located in southern Piedmont, stretches along the left bank of the Tanaro River, which separates it geographically from the Langhe.
+The Roero, located in southern Piedmont, extends on the left bank of the Tanaro river, which geographically separates it from the Langhe.

-This territory, made up of steep hills and wild vegetation, has been able to harmoniously accommodate the presence of man, giving rise to charming villages, scenic castles and, above all, numerous wine cellars.
+This territory, made of steep hills and wild vegetation, has harmoniously welcomed human presence, giving life to charming villages, panoramic castles, and, above all, numerous wineries.

-Since 2014, Roero can boast of yet another recognition: UNESCO has included the Langhe-Roero and Monferrato wine landscapes in its list of World Heritage Sites, rewarding the extraordinary balance between human intervention and the natural environment.
+Since 2014, Roero has boasted a further recognition: UNESCO has included the vineyard landscapes of Langhe-Roero and Monferrato in the list of World Heritage sites, rewarding the extraordinary balance between human intervention and the natural environment.

 The Cavalchini and Bergamonti families, wine importers for Argentina